snowcave-io/snowcave-react-challenge/README.md

 - Use API Gamer: https://rawg.io/apidocs

-- Login
-  - can be with firebase or similar

-- Sign in
-   - can be with firebase or similar
-   - name
-   - email
-   - password

 - Home
   - List of games
      - for which item do we need to have: